va7sdf/va7sdf.github.io/_posts/2016-02-10-raspberry-pi-real--time-flight-tracker.md

 	Things to mention about the configuration process:

 	+	*Step 1.2* ???
 	+	*Step 4.3* type the values `--net --net-bi-port 30104`.
-The first argument `--net` will instruct dump1090 to enable the built-in web interface and `--net-bi-port 30104` is required by the PiAware feeder.
-You may omit the first argument if you don't plan on using the interface.
+The first argument `--net` will instruct dump1090 to enable the built-in web server and `--net-bi-port 30104` is required by the PiAware feeder.
 	+	*Step 6A and 6B* Unless you are debugging an issue with dump1090, I would suggest disabling logging. dump1090 writes a lot of information to the logs and SD cards have a finite number of writes before they are damaged.

 1. Restart the FR24 feeder